ariscript/ariscript/README.md

 Check out [my website](https://ariscript.org/)!

-Feel free to contact me via email or through my linked socials!
+Feel free to contact me via the socials linked there, or email if necessary.

 # 🏳️‍⚧️